jhg03a/evenup-artifactory/README.md

 application deployments.

-Note: Java is required for this module but I didn't add it to the Modulefile as a dependency since there are so many indivudalized java deployments.
+Note: Java is required for this module but I didn't add it to the Modulefile as a dependency since there are so many individualized java deployments.

 Backups are done through the backup rubygem.